CloudWithChris/cloudwithchris.com/content/talk/mert-to-the-future-github-overview/index.md

   cost: ""            # Cost to attend the event
   costCurrency: ""    # Cost currency for the event.
 Use a standard format - http://en.wikipedia.org/wiki/ISO_4217
   available: "" # Whether registration/ticket purchases/etc. are still available (true/false).
 Defaults to false when event is in past.
-youtube: ""
+youtube: "eU71H-cl_kQ"
 ---
 Chris joins Mert Yeter on Mert to the future show demonstrating how GitHub has some amazing capabilities beyond repositories!
-GitHub Copilot, GitHub Codespaces, GitHub Actions and more!
+GitHub Projects, GitHub Copilot, GitHub Codespaces, GitHub Actions and more!
 Tune in to find out!